A command timeout

 Maintaining Exit Status

-when the time limit has been reached.
-Otherwise, the command timeout
+timeout will return 124when the time limit has been reached.
+Otherwise, the command timeout will return the exit status of the managed command.

-To return the exit status of the command even when the timeout is reached, use the option --preserve-status
+To return the exit status of the command even when the timeout is reached, use the option --preserve-status:

 timeout --preserve-status 5 ping 8.8.8.8